This page was last updated on 16 December, 2021.

 – passengers with a visa.

 2. Passengers must have a negative COVID-19 PCR test taken at most 3 days before departure from the first embarkation point.

 – This does not apply to passengers younger than 5 years.

 3. Passengers are subject to a COVID-19 rapid antigen test upon arrival.

 Detailed Tourist Information

-Access across Cameroon’s land and sea borders is currently restricted.
+Reduced commercial international flights are available.
+Access through land and sea borders is restricted.